Expressivity of Spiking Neural Networks: Proofs

 \subsubsection{Spiking neuron with arbitrarily many inputs}

 A significant observation in the two-dimensional case is that the firing time $t_v(t_{u_1},t_{u_2})$ as a function of the input $t_{u_1}, t_{u_2}$ is a CPWL mapping.
 Indeed, each linear region is associated with an affine linear mapping and crucially these affine mappings agree at the breakpoints.
-This intuitively makes sense since a breakpoint marks the event when the effect of an additional neuron on the firing time of $v$ needs to be taken into consideration or, equivalently, a neuron does not contribute to the firing of $v$ any more.
+This intuitively makes sense since a breakpoint marks the event when the effect of an additional neuron on the firing time of $v$ needs to be taken into consideration or, equivalently, a neuron does not contribute to the firing of $v$ anymore.
 However, in both circumstances, the effective contribution of this specific neuron is zero (and the contribution of the other neuron remains unchanged) at the breakpoint so that the crossing of a breakpoint and the associated change of a linear region does not result in a discontinuity.
-We can straightforwardly extend the insights of the two-dimensional to a $d$-dimensional input domain.